Renzodef/advent-of-code-2023/README.md

 ## Running Solutions

-To run a solution, navigate to the specific puzzle directory (e.g., `day1/puzzle1`) and use the Go command:
+To run a solution, navigate to the specific puzzle directory (e.g., `day1/puzzle1`) and use this command:

 ```bash
 go run output.go